CHOUMMANIVONGDimitri/Eye4Tap-version1.0/README.md

 - Clone this repo, enter it
 - Run command `npm run setup`
 - _NB: To launch the backend server, you'll need an environment file with database credentials.
 You'll find a template one in `backend/.env.sample`_

+### API on Rapid Api

+(Optionnal) Any Anime API it use for profile picture, it's not necessary to get this API. (link to the API : https://rapidapi.com/Kurizu/api/any-anime/ )

 ### Available Commands